Cost of day surgery in a private hospital

 Expert tips for day surgery

-Our health insurance expert, Steven Spicer, has some expert tips for when you’re considering day surgery.
+Our health insurance expert, Steven Spicer, has some expert tips for those considering day surgery.

 Steven Spicer